Mandelbrot set image very small Mohammed.Amin.com

 The three most powerful memories from the visit are probably:

 The evil that was perpetrated at Auschwitz and the industrial scale of the Holocaust must never be forgotten.
 Holocaust denial is not limited to neo-Nazis, and is sometimes found amongst Muslims.
-Accordingly I was particularly pleased to learn about the French Muslim website on the Holocaust
+Accordingly I was particularly pleased to learn about the French Muslim website Project Aladdin which builds bridges between Jews and Muslims.

 I would encourage everyone to visit Auschwitz.
 Flying there takes you to Krakow airport.
 In compensation for the horrors of the death camp, the centre of Krakow and the surrounding countryside are both very beautiful and full of landmarks to visit.